Dhruv22092001/aws-ev-analytics-pipeline/README.md

-# aws-ev-analytics-pipeline

-📊 Corporate EV Analytics Pipeline on AWS
+🚗📊 From Raw EV Data to Executive Dashboards on AWS

-📌 Overview
+How do data analysts actually use AWS in the real world?

-This project demonstrates a corporate-style data analytics pipeline built on AWS using real-world EV market data.
+This project answers that question by building a production-style analytics pipeline using real global EV market data.
-It covers data ingestion, querying, analytics optimization, and BI-ready modeling using cloud-native services.

-The goal was to simulate how data analysts use AWS in production environments for dashboard-driven decision making.

-🔧 Technologies Used

-Amazon S3 – Data lake (raw + analytics zones)

-AWS Glue – Data catalog & schema management

-Amazon Athena – Serverless SQL analytics

-Parquet – Columnar analytics storage

-SQL – Data transformation & KPI modeling
+🧠 The Idea

+Instead of treating AWS as a collection of services, this project treats it as a business analytics platform.

+The goal was simple:

+Turn messy raw CSV data into fast, dashboard-ready insights — the same way it’s done in corporate environments.

+🏗️ What This Project Demonstrates

+✔ How raw data is stored in an S3 data lake
+✔ How schemas are managed using AWS Glue
+✔ How analysts query large datasets using Amazon Athena ✔ Why companies convert CSV data into Parquet analytics tables ✔ How cloud data is consumed by BI tools like Power BI

 📂 Dataset

-Source: IEA Global EV Data (2024)
+Source: International Energy Agency (IEA) – Global EV Data 2024

-Format: CSV
+Scope: Global EV sales, stock, and powertrain metrics

 Granularity: Region × Year × Powertrain × Metric

-🧠 Key Concepts Demonstrated
+🧩 Key Design Decisions (Corporate Thinking)
+Why External Tables?

-Raw vs Analytics data separation
+Raw data stays untouched in S3

-External tables vs managed Hive tables

-Athena cost optimization using Parquet

-KPI-focused analytics modeling

-Reusable analytics tables for multiple dashboards
+Safe, scalable querying

-🚀 Why Parquet?
+Why Parquet?

-Columnar storage → faster analytics
+- Columnar storage → faster queries

-Reduced data scanned → lower Athena cost

-Dashboard-friendly schema
+- Lower Athena scan costs

-Scalable for multiple KPIs and dashboards
+- Designed for dashboards & KPIs

+- Why Separate Analytics Tables?

+- One optimized table → many dashboards

+- No repeated heavy calculations

+- BI tools stay fast and responsive

+📊 Example Insight

+EV Sales Growth by Year

+SELECT
+  year,
+  SUM(value) AS total_ev_sales
+FROM ev_market_analytics
+WHERE metric = 'EV sales'
+GROUP BY year
+ORDER BY year;

-🎯 Outcome
+🎯 What I Learned

-Built an end-to-end AWS analytics pipeline

-Designed BI-optimized Parquet tables

-Simulated real corporate data workflows

-🔮 Future Improvements
+- How cloud data lakes are structured

+- Why analytics optimization matters more than raw querying

+- How BI tools interact with cloud data

+- How to think like a corporate data analyst, not just write SQL

+🔮 Possible Next Steps

-Partitioned Parquet tables by year
+- Partition Parquet tables by year

-Automated ingestion via AWS Lambda
+- Automate ingestion with AWS Lambda

-QuickSight dashboards

-ML forecasting on EV sales trends
+- Add forecasting models for EV adoption

-📬 Contact
+- Deploy QuickSight dashboards

+👋 About Me

 Dhruv Pandey
 MSc Data Science & AI
 Aspiring Data Analyst / Data Scientist

+📫 Open to analytics & data roles involving cloud, BI, and real-world datasets.